|

 diabetic diet does not mean having to eat specialized foods or

-diet is not much different than simply eating healthier, selecting the
+diet is not much different than simply eating healthier.

-right foods and sticking to regular meal times.
+right foods and sticking to regular meal times, you can help control

-A diabetic weight loss diet is not a restrictive diet but is rather
+A weight loss diet for diabetics is not a restrictive diet.

-rich in nutrients and low in calories and fats.
-Your diet
+It is rich in nutrients and low in calories and

 should be rich with vegetables, fruits and whole grains.